 Public demonstration gardens throughout Santa Barbara County provide living examples of resource efficient landscaping.
 Visit a garden in your area for an afternoon outdoors.

-Alice Keck Park Memorial Garden City block bounded by Arrellaga, Santa Barbara, Garden and Micheltorena Streets, Santa Barbara.
-Self-guided tour only.
-This 4.6 acre informal park emphasizes exotic flora.
-The planting areas are separated according to cultural conditions, ranging from boggy to arid, with a section of low-water using plants.
-A plant directory is near the center of the park, above the pond.
-Open 8:00 a.m. to sunset every day.
+Alice Keck Park Memorial Garden City block bounded by Santa Barbara, Arrellaga, Garden and Micheltorena Streets, Santa Barbara.
+A 4.6-acre informal park emphasizing exotic flora.
+The planting areas are separated according to cultural conditions, ranging from boggy to arid, with a special section on low-water using plants.
+Plant directory is near center of the park, above the pond.
+Low-water using demonstration portion is southern half of garden with a interpretative sign, brochure, and plant list in the southwest corner of the garden.
+Open 8 am to sunset every day.
 Free.

-Firescape 2411 Stanwood Drive/Route 192 (corner of Mission Ridge Road), Santa Barbara, For information, call (805) 564-5703.
-Located across the street from Fire Station #7, this 1.7 acre labeled model garden demonstrates how risks of wildfire can be reduced through firescaping - appropriate planting, irrigation, and management.
-Open 8:00 a.m. to sunset every day.
+Firescape 2411 Stanwood Drive/Route 192 (corner of Mission Ridge Road), Santa Barbara.
+Located across the street from Fire Station #7, this 1.7-acre labeled model garden demonstrates how risks of wildfire can be reduced through appropriate planting of low-water using plants, irrigation, and management.
+Parking is available in the gravel lot by Fire Station #7 or at the Sheffield Reservoir Open Space parking lot.
+Open 8 am to sunset every day.
 Free.